 twice within a narrow time period using the same value for

-, both calls may be successful, or one may be rejected.
+, both calls might be successful or one might be rejected.

 The batch of events must satisfy the following constraints:

-- The maximum batch size is 1,048,576 bytes, and this size is calculated as the sum of all event messages in UTF-8, plus 26 bytes for each log event.
+- The maximum batch size is 1,048,576 bytes.
+This size is calculated as the sum of all event messages in UTF-8, plus 26 bytes for each log event.

 - None of the log events in the batch can be more than 2 hours in the future.

-- None of the log events in the batch can be older than 14 days or the retention period of the log group.
+- None of the log events in the batch can be older than 14 days or older than the retention period of the log group.

-- The log events in the batch must be in chronological ordered by their time stamp.
-The time stamp is the time the event occurred, expressed as the number of milliseconds after Jan 1, 1970 00:00:00 UTC.
-(In AWS Tools for PowerShell and the AWS SDK for .NET, the timestamp is specified in .NET format: yyyy-mm-ddThh:mm:ss.
+- The log events in the batch must be in chronological order by their timestamp.
+The timestamp is the time the event occurred, expressed as the number of milliseconds after Jan 1, 1970 00:00:00 UTC.
+(In Amazon Web Services Tools for PowerShell and the Amazon Web Services SDK for .NET, the timestamp is specified in .NET format: yyyy-mm-ddThh:mm:ss.
 For example, 2017-09-15T13:45:30.)

 - The maximum number of log events in a batch is 10,000.